EN PT

 Pisa, Italy

 Vincenzo Barone was born in 1952.
 After graduating in 1976, he continued his education at the Universities of Marseille, Grenoble, Paris, Erlangen-Nurnberg, Montreal and Berkeley.
-He became Associate Professor in 1982 and Full Professor in Physical Chemistry in 1994 at the Federico II University of Naples.
-Since 2008 he serves as Full Professor in Theoretical and Computational Chemistry at the Scuola Normale Superiore, Pisa.
+He became an Associate Professor in 1982 and a Full Professor in Physical Chemistry in 1994 at the Federico II University of Naples.
+Since 2008 he has served as Full Professor in Theoretical and Computational Chemistry at the Scuola Normale Superiore, Pisa.

-He is Dean of Classe di Scienze Matematiche e Naturali and Director of the DreamsLab at the Scuola Normale Superiore, fellow of the Accademia dei Lincei, Royal Society of Chemistry, International Academy of Quantum Molecular Sciences and European Academy of Sciences.
-He has been President of the Italian Chemical Society (SCI) between 2011 and 2013, chair of CM1002- CODECS COST Action (2010-2014) and recipient of the Luigi Sacconi, Cesare Pisani and Gian Battista Bonino medals.
-In 2013 he has got an Ideas ERC Advanced Grant (DREAMS).
+He is Dean of Classe di Scienze Matematiche e Naturali Director of the DreamsLab at the Scuola Normale Superiore, and fellow of the Accademia dei Lincei, Royal Society of Chemistry, International Academy of Quantum Molecular Sciences and European Academy of Sciences.
+He was President of the Italian Chemical Society (SCI) between 2011 and 2013, chair of CM1002- CODECS COST Action (2010-2014), and recipient of the Luigi Sacconi, Cesare Pisani, and Gian Battista Bonino medals.
+In 2013 he got an Ideas ERC Advanced Grant (DREAMS).

-The scientific activity has been accompanied by an intense and incessant efforts in promoting the role of chemistry in Italy, both in relation to other disciplinary communities and with respect to the more generally public perception.
-As a more recent example of openness to other communities, just mention the realization, at the Scuola Normale Superiore, of the DreamsLab Centre, the virtual reality laboratory headed by Prof. Barone, which includes a virtual "microscope" and “telescope", based on 3D Cave Automatic Virtual Environment technology, capable of enabling interactive manipulation of virtual "objects" ranging from the cosmological to the molecular scales.
+The scientific activity has been accompanied by intense and continuous efforts in promoting the role of chemistry in Italy, both to other disciplinary communities and concerning the more general public perception.
+As a more recent example of openness to different communities, mention the realization, at the Scuola Normale Superiore, of the DreamsLab Centre, the virtual reality laboratory headed by Prof. Barone, which includes a virtual "microscope" and “telescope", based on 3D Cave Automatic Virtual Environment technology, capable of enabling interactive manipulation of virtual "objects" ranging from the cosmological to the molecular scales.

 Barone has been the coordinator of the Chemistry Ph.D. program at the Scuola Normale Superiore since 2009 and has supervised more than 35 Ph.D. students and over 25 post-doc researchers; many of them, including -notably- several female scientists, have brilliantly proceeded in their scientific career.